 Born in 1946 in Zanzibar to Parsi parents from India, he attended English-style boarding schools in India from the age of eight and returned to Zanzibar after secondary school.
-In 1964, his family fled the Zanzibar Revolution, moving to Middlesex, England, in his late teens.
-He formed Queen in 1970 with guitarist Brian May and drummer Roger Taylor.
-Mercury wrote numerous hits for Queen, including "Bohemian Rhapsody", "Killer Queen", "Somebody to Love", "Don't Stop Me Now", "Crazy Little Thing Called Love", and "We Are the Champions".
-He also led a solo career while performing with Queen, and occasionally served as a producer and guest musician for other artists.
-Mercury died in 1991 at age 45 due to complications from AIDS, having confirmed the day before his death that he had contracted the disease, having been diagnosed in 1987.
+In 1964, his family fled the Zanzibar Revolution, moving to Middlesex, England.
+Having studied and written music for years, he formed Queen in 1970 with guitarist Brian May and drummer Roger Taylor.
+Mercury wrote numerous hits for Queen, including "Killer Queen", "Bohemian Rhapsody", "Somebody to Love", "We Are the Champions", "Don't Stop Me Now", and "Crazy Little Thing Called Love".
+He also led a solo career and served as a producer and guest musician for other artists.
+Mercury died in 1991 at age 45 due to complications from AIDS.
+He confirmed the day before his death that he had contracted the disease, having been diagnosed in 1987.
 In 1992, a tribute concert was held at Wembley Stadium.